CAREamics/careamics.github.io/docs/guides/napari_plugin/index.md

 </p>

-!!! important "Size of the validatin data"
+!!! important "Size of the validation data"

     If your validation data is too large, this will slow down training.